-Los Angeles City Library.
+Los Angeles Public Library.
 Browse the extensive photograph collection.
 The collection contains many interesting images from Torrance .
 Get a Los Angeles City Library Card to view Sanborn maps going back 70 years.

 The UCLA Library Digital Collections